omairaslam/Clipboard-Monitor/clipboard_monitor/readme.md

 # Clipboard Monitor for macOS

-A Python script that monitors the macOS clipboard for changes and logs them.
-This script is designed to run as a background service using `launchd`.
+A Python script that monitors the macOS clipboard for changes and processes them through modular plugins.
+This script is designed to run as a background service using `launchd` and features enhanced monitoring capabilities using pyobjc.

+## Features

+- **Enhanced Monitoring**: Uses pyobjc for efficient clipboard monitoring (0.1-second intervals)
+- **Modular Processing**: Supports custom modules for processing different clipboard content types
+- **Automatic Fallback**: Falls back to polling mode if pyobjc is not available
+- **Rich Logging**: Beautiful console output with rich formatting
+- **Service Integration**: Runs as a macOS LaunchAgent for automatic startup
+- **Error Handling**: Robust error handling and automatic restart capabilities

 ## Prerequisites